 A general rule of thumb is that polyurethane will need to be reapplied after five to seven years.
 However, if you use furniture protectors underneath your furniture, only use approved cleaning chemicals, and sweep your floor regularly, you can probably go about ten years between applications.
 Certain cleaning chemicals interact poorly with the polyurethane, which can shorten its life.
 Also, pets are a common danger.
 Pet claws will scratch at the polyurethane, leaving it dented and foggy after a few years.
 Lastly, pet urine can degrade the polyurethane if not cleaned up quickly.

 How Long Does Refinishing Take?

-The refinishing job typically takes between two and four days, depending on your polyurethane.
+The refinishing job typically takes between two and four days, depending on your polyurethane and how the wood floor sandpaper takes the old finish off (we use Norton and 3M abrasives).
 A water-based polyurethane cures more quickly between coats, so it can be finished in about two days.
 An oil-based polyurethane requires more time between coats, which means it can take three to four days.
 That might be even longer if you have significant damage to your floor or if you have a very large space.

 You’ll then have to allow the polyurethane to dry.
 The entire process can be as much as a week before you’re walking on your floor again.

 Can You Change the Color of the Floor?